Home prices just depend on where you live - Jan, 2007

 To be fair in this assessment I found the cheapest Seattle property with similar square footage.

 CNN Report the median home price in the US in 2006 was $217,900.
 But, if all we go by is this value we

 are not seeing the whole story.
 Obviously with Palo Alto and other high cost areas in the stratosphere there

 must be areas in the U.S. with affordable housing.

 1341 Sq.
 Ft.

 As you can clearly see housing prices are pretty variant across the country.
 Here is what the $269,950 Seattle price will buy you in Fort Wayne.
 Imagine what you get for the Palo Alto price.
 Move over George Jefferson.
-Also, you may want to plug these prices into our free amortization spreadsheet (download here) and get an idea how much it will cost you to live in these areas.
+Also, you may want to plug these prices into my free amortization spreadsheet (download here) and get an idea how much it will cost you to live in these areas.

 5 Bed, 4 Bath